Start Your Free Consultation

 How are wrongful death cases proven?

 In order to win compensation for their clients, a wrongful death attorney in Santa Barbara must prove that the defendant owed the victim a duty of care.
 For example, drivers have the duty to obey traffic laws and be sober behind the wheel to prevent a car accident.
-Medical health providers have a duty to treat patients in accordance with professional medical standards.
 Your Santa Barbara attorney will have to establish the defendant’s duty to the decedent and that this duty was breached as a result of their negligent or reckless action or inaction.

 The wrongful death attorneys at Maho Prentice, LLP can win compensation for their Santa Barbara clients deserve by proving that: